Jourhighness/dcc-spell-helper/README.md

 Warning!
 Spamming the macro will potentially create a lot of RollTables.

-Future: It will create a actual spell-item as well.

 ## Known bugs

 Sometimes the range of the dice is not properly recognized and can result i a table without a range.

+## Future
+Future: Bug fixes & it will create a actual spell-item as well.